System Security Assurance: A Systematic Literature Review: Security Assurance Methods

-The general systems are made with different components such as servers, protocols, services and clients.
-It is important to note that any weakness in one of these components may comprise the whole system.
+The general systems are made with different components such as servers, protocols, services, and clients.
+It is important to note that any weakness in one of these components may compromise the whole system.
 Therefore, efficient security assurance methods are required to secure these systems.
-The Composed Assurance Packages (CAPs) is an evaluation method to be applied to for composed security products.
-However, it requires analysis of potential components and interfaces between the components, which is quite difficult because of complexity and variation in new IT products.
-Wu et al. \cite{wu2008network} discussed this issue and developed a CC based model to assess the complete network security by combining evaluation assurance levels (EAL) and CAP, where EAL is used to evaluate a single IT entity while CAP is used to evaluate the composite IT entities.
-Some other efforts have been made to develop component security assurance methods based on the security properties of the individual system components \cite{kim2004framework, kim2005security, karjoth2005service}.
+The composed assurance packages (CAPs) is an evaluation method for composed security products.
+However, it requires analysis of potential components and interfaces between the components, which is quite difficult because of the complexity and variation in new IT products.
+Wu et al. \cite{wu2008network} discussed this issue and developed a CC-based model to assess the complete network security by combining evaluation assurance levels (EAL) and CAP, where EAL is used to evaluate a single IT entity while CAP is used to evaluate the composite IT entities.
+Some other efforts have been made to develop component security assurance methods based on the security properties of the individual system components\cite{kim2004framework, kim2005security, karjoth2005service}.

 An overview of security assurance frameworks developed for several challenges have been given in Table 6.